 Can seasoning change the shelf life of popcorn?

-Popcorn tastes best when it’s flavored.
-However, seasoning can shorten its shelf life.
+Popcorn tastes best flavored.
+The downside?
+All that seasoning can shorten its shelf life.

 If you made a large batch of popcorn, we recommend only seasoning the amount you plan to eat.
 Store the rest in an airtight container and season it when you’re ready.